Benjamin Mays: Howard University

 Mays worked at Howard University from 1934 to 1940.

 Shortly after receiving his doctorate, he was called by the presidents of multiple universities to lead their religion departments.
 Mays chose to accept a position at Howard University in Washington as its dean of religious studies.
 He was instructed to build up the department and establish a reputation for well-trained ministers.
 Mays first renovated its library and secured loans from the federal government to expand it.
 His second objective was to separate the federally-funded portions of Howard University from the new school of religion.
 At the time, the university was partially funded by the U.S. Department of the Interior which prohibited funding to religious enterprises.
 After he successfully removed the School of Religion from the auspices of the federal government he was tasked with securing funding from wealthy donors from the North.

 Mays secured a multi-million dollar package from donors by 1930, and was averaging yearly contributions of $750,000 during the Great Depression.
-The expanding Department of the Interior under Franklin D. Roosevelt, coupled with Mays' fundraising led to unprecedented growth at the university.
+The expanding Department of the Interior under Franklin D. Roosevelt, coupled with Mays's fundraising led to unprecedented growth at the university.
 Salaries for professors increased, new dorms were built and refurbished, the library Mays had been developing was completed, and new lecture halls were established.
 In 1938, he published his second book, The Negro's God as Reflected in His Literature.
 In 1939, he secured a large collection of theology books for his new library which prompted the American Association of Theological Schools to accredit the new School of Religion.
 During this time Mays developed a reputation for exacting standards and elitism.
 He was a vocal opponent of the notion that black men are inherently more violent than their white counterparts in universities.
 He was a vocal proponent of the New Negro movement and frequently lectured about its foundlings and applications.

 In January 1940, Mays was secretly approached by John Hervey Wheeler, a trustee of Morehouse College, to see if he was interested in an upcoming search for the college's next president.
 Wheeler told Mays that the school had a tough time with getting tuition payments out of the students, growing their endowment, and establishing national prominence.
 Mays expressed interest in the position but Wheeler cautioned him about the odds of him actually being offered the job.
 On March 10, 1940, Mays was offered the presidency of Morehouse by its trustees; he moved to Atlanta shortly after.
 When Mays left Howard University, he was honored with the renaming of the newly constructed home of the divinity school to "Benjamin Mays Hall".